Unrivaled devotion to women.

 Nancy Bernstein - President and Chief Executive Officer

 Nancy Bernstein is President and Chief Executive Officer of Women’s Health Connecticut, which supports a network of over 200 physicians and other health care professionals in Connecticut and Massachusetts.
 She is also a founder, chairman, and president of the ARK Indemnity Company, the Bermuda-based captive insurance company of Women’s Health, providing professional liability insurance for the Connecticut ob/gyns and two IVF practices in CT.
 In addition to these roles, Nancy serves as Eastern Division President of Women’s Health USA.

 Nancy has deep commitments to the community.
-She is in her second term on the board of directors of the Hartford Foundation for Public Giving, a $1 billion endowment fund based in the Hartford area.
 She received United Way’s highest community service award in 2017 and was recognized by the Hartford Business Journal in 2019 with a Women in Business award.

 She has a graduate degree from Harvard University and her undergraduate degree from the University of Pennsylvania, where she was elected to Phi Beta Kappa.